Jake McCarthy Player Props: Diamondbacks vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff leads MLB with a collective 9.7 strikeouts per nine innings.

-- The Blue Jays have a 3.83 team ERA that ranks eighth across all league pitching staffs.
+- The Blue Jays' 3.81 team ERA ranks sixth among all MLB pitching staffs.

-- Blue Jays pitchers combine to rank 23rd in baseball in home runs allowed (118 total, 1.3 per game).
+- Blue Jays pitchers combine to rank 23rd in baseball in home runs surrendered (118 total, 1.3 per game).

-- His last time out was on Saturday against the Detroit Tigers, when the righty went six innings, surrendering two earned runs while allowing five hits.
+- In his most recent time out on Friday, July 7 against the Chicago White Sox, the left-hander went five innings, giving up four earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.